Skip to content

 flowchart TD

-1. The prompt template is rendered through Handlebars against the scenario’s variables, producing the rendered prompt.
+1. The prompt template expands composition references, then renders through Handlebars against the scenario’s variables, producing the rendered prompt.

-2. For each scenario message (and every templated field within it — text content, tool-call args, tool-return content), the message is rendered through Handlebars against the same scenario variables.
+2. For each scenario message (and every templated field within it — text content, tool-call args, tool-return content), Logfire preserves the scenario-only @{prompt}@ alias, expands other composition references, and renders through Handlebars against the same scenario variables.

 3. Finally, every literal occurrence of @{prompt}@ in the rendered message is replaced with the rendered prompt from step 1.